AnanthSankaralingam/chromie/README.md

 ### BUGS
 1. API modal doesn't complete code gen when used.
 Also is not extremely clear for users
-3. token tracking is not updating even though logs say they are
+2. URL input messes up code gen (thinking chunks) and doesn't allow users to skip (I was repeatedly asked for URL when I said not needed).
-5. project limits are not correctly enforced. free user can build up to 3 projects
+3. project limits are not correctly enforced. free user can build up to 3 projects
+4. browser_minutes not tracked unless user finishes entire session. should be easy fix.
-6. UX: update shared_icons to use chromie as default icon for extensions
+5. UX: update shared_icons to use chromie as default icon for extensions

+### SECURITY
+1. "See" feature needs to check for malicious additions before running html in frontend
+2. Wrap SQL requests with safety measure
+3. move all API calls (fireworks, openai) to a nextjs route or lambda function. ideally lambda/ec2 for security, don't think .env file is impenetrable.

+### Random
+1. Upload your own extension/files?
+2. dropdown to select a specific frontend type before code gen?
+3. expand planning phase to multiple LLM calls and different purposes. this is probably the next big improvement. expand our use cases from frontend types into highlight -> action, newTab modifier, site blocker, etc.

 <br><br>